Aggregate and visualize

 - How to visualize aggregated data?

-- What is distribution of cases in time, place, gender, age?
+- What is distribution of cases across time, space, gender, and age?

 Objectives